 Xiahe county, also known as “Sangchu County” in Tibetan, is a county under Gannan Tibetan Autonomous Prefecture, it is named after Daxia River in its territory.

-Xiahe County is located in the southwest of Gannan Tibetan Autonomous Prefecture.
-It borders Hezuo City in the east, Luqu County in the south, Linxia County, Xunhua County, and Tongren County of Qinghai Province to the north, and Zeku County of Qinghai Province to the west.
-Covering an area of 6674 square kilometers, the county seat is Labrang Town.
+Xiahe County is located in southwest of Gannan Tibetan Autonomous Prefecture.
+It borders Hezuo City in the east, Luchu County in south, Linxia County, Xunhua County, and Tongren County of Qinghai Province to north, and Zeku County to west.
+Covering an area of 6674 square kilometers, county seat is Labrang Town.

 Local climate Cold and humid